 Corinthian believers generously shared their material resources with the Jewish saints in Judea.
 This was a demonstration of mutual fellowship between the two groups.
 “Sharing“ is one aspect of having things in common with others.

 The glory of God is the goal of grace-giving.

-The more God enriches us by giving to others, we can be generous on more occasions.
+The more God enriches us by giving to others, the more generous we can be on following occasions.
 This results in “many thanksgivings to God.”
 God is glorified in the process.
 The impact of our giving will go far beyond the intended result.
 The more we give to others, the more God enriches us.